GothenburgBitFactory/taskserver-setup/PITCHME.md

 ## Taskwarrior Configuration

 You have now created a new user account on the server, created a new client cert and key, and have details that need to be transferred to the user, to set up a sync client.

-The details needed are:
++++

+## Information needed

 - `ca.cert.pem` is the certificate authority, and the only way to validate self-signed certs such as the ones we have created here.
 - `first_last.cert.pem` is the client certificate.